freestylebit/webpack-tutorial/README.md

-# Webpack Tutorial for Practical People
+# Webpack Tutorial for the Practical

 ## Getting Started
 If this is your first time with this tutorial, you'll need to set up your computer first.
 Provided you have installed [node](https://nodejs.org/en/download/package-manager/) and [npm](http://blog.npmjs.org/post/85484771375/how-to-install-npm) in your system, follow this page to [install webpack](https://webpack.github.io/docs/installation.html) globally (this is key).